eslint/eslint/docs/src/integrate/nodejs-api.md

 // loads the default ESLint that the CLI would use based on process.cwd() const DefaultESLint = await loadESLint();

+// loads the default ESLint that the CLI would use based on the provided cwd const CwdDefaultESLint = await loadESLint({ cwd: "/foo/bar" });

 // loads the flat config version specifically const FlatESLint = await loadESLint({ useFlatConfig: true });